Land Development Review

 Sewer and Reclaimed Water Utility Service

-Washoe County sewer rates and charges are described in Ordinance No. 1536.
+Washoe County sewer rates and charges are described in Ordinance No. 1615.
 Washoe County reclaimed water rates and charges are adopted in Ordinance No. 1535.
-Please read more about our sewer and reclaimed water system.
+Please read more about our sewer and reclaimed water system here.

 - Septic to Sewer Conversion Workflow

 - Reclaimed Water Utility Tap Permit Application 10/01/2022

 - Tenant Improvement Application updated 10/01/2022

 - Design standards for sewer facilities (PDF) updated 3/31/2017